Do we teach with fidelity to an SSP programme?

 How are we building a team of expert reading teachers?

 - The Headteacher is currently the Reading Leader and has experience teaching in the Early Years and KS1.

-- All staff have attended full Letters and Sounds training (May 2021) and any new staff will receive training as close to their joining date as possible.
+- All staff have attended full DfE accredited Letters and Sounds training (May 2021, January 2022) and any new staff will receive training as close to their joining date as possible.

-- Teachers across Reception and KS1 share planning and expertise to help ensure consistency and progression for pupils.
+- Teachers across Reception and KS1 use the same language, actions and resources to ensure low cognitive load for pupils.

 - Opportunities for staff to practice phonic strategies and intervention techniques is provided in staff meetings for both teachers and teaching assistants.